PatrickJTaylor/pengWann/README.md

 [![PyPI version](https://badge.fury.io/py/pengwann.svg)](https://badge.fury.io/py/pengwann)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-`pengwann` is a lightweight Python package for computing common descriptors of chemical bonding from Wannier functions (as output by [Wannier90](https://wannier.org/)).
+`pengwann` is a lightweight Python package for computing descriptors of chemical bonding and local electronic structure from Wannier functions (as output by [Wannier90](https://wannier.org/)).
 Alternatively phrased: `pengwann` replicates the core functionality of [LOBSTER](http://www.cohp.de/), except that the local basis used to represent the Hamiltonian and the density matrix is comprised of Wannier functions rather than pre-defined atomic or pseudo-atomic orbitals.
 The primary advantage of this methodology is that (for energetically isolated bands) **the spilling factor is strictly 0**.

 ## Installation